microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 - **UI Extensions**: These extensions make contributions to the VS Code user interface and are always run on the user's local machine.
 UI Extensions cannot directly access files in the workspace, or run scripts/tools installed in that workspace or on the machine.
 Example UI Extensions include: themes, snippets, language grammars, and keymaps.

 - **Workspace Extensions**: These extensions are run on the same machine as where the workspace is located.
 When in a local workspace, Workspace Extensions are run on the local machine.
 When in a remote workspace, Workspace Extensions are run on the remote machine.
 Workspace Extensions can access files in the workspace to provide rich, multi-file language services, debugger support, or perform complex operations on multiple files in workspace (either themselves or by invoking scripts/tools).
-While they do not focus on UI personalization, they can contribute explorers, viewlets, and other UI elements as well.
+While Workspace extensions do not focus on UI customization, they can contribute explorers, views, and other UI elements as well.

 When a user installs an extension, VS Code automatically installs it to the correct location based on its type: UI Extensions are run by VS Code's [local Extension Host](/api/advanced-topics/extension-host), while Workspace Extensions are run by a **Remote Extension Host** that sits in a small **VS Code Server**.
 This server is automatically installed (or updated) when you open a folder in Windows Subsystem for Linux (WSL), in a container, or on a remote SSH host.
 (VS Code also automatically manages starting and stopping the server, so users are often not aware of its presence.)